 Sometimes when you’re cooking with a cast iron pan, do you get black specks appearing in your food?
 Or… a dark residue on the cloth when wiping the pan after cleaning.
 What’s that black stuff coming off my cast iron pan and should I be worried?
 Here’s what to know and how to avoid getting black residue on your cast iron pan.

-Is black residue on your cast iron skillet harmful?
+Is black residue on cast iron skillet harmful?

 What’s this black stuff!